 • 1 loaf French bread

-• 4 tablespoons olive oil, separated
+• 4 tablespoons olive oil divided

-• 1/2 cup finely diced yellow onion, optional
+• 1/2 cup finely diced yellow onion optional

 • 2 teaspoons minced garlic

-• 1 lb. lean ground beef (93/7) or ground turkey
+• 1 pound lean ground beef 93/7, or ground turkey

 • 1/2 cup tomato sauce

-• 1 pkt (1 oz.) taco seasoning mix
+• 1 (1-ounce) packet taco seasoning

 Instructions

-• ASSEMBLY: Gently press in the centers of the bread once more, making a cavity to hold the beef.
+• Gently press in the centers of the bread once more, making a cavity to hold the beef.
 Divide the beef mixture evenly among each piece of French bread.
 Divide cheese evenly on top of each piece.

 Recipe Notes

-Nutrition information does not include toppings.
+Nutrition Note: Nutrition information does not include toppings.

-Nutrition Facts
+Nutrition

 Serving: 1serving | Calories: 827kcal | Carbohydrates: 65g | Protein: 51g | Fat: 40g | Saturated Fat: 17g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 18g | Trans Fat: 1g | Cholesterol: 130mg | Sodium: 1672mg | Potassium: 712mg | Fiber: 5g | Sugar: 6g | Vitamin A: 1364IU | Vitamin C: 7mg | Calcium: 473mg | Iron: 8mg